Concentration (Netherlands)

 The Concentration was a coalition of Dutch liberal parties between 1901 and 1918.

-The Vrijzinnig Democratische Bond, Liberale Unie and the Bond Vrije Liberalen participated.
-The main issue which united these parties was universal suffrage and their opposition to equal financing for religious schools.
-The Concentration governed between 1905 and 1908, led by the Theo de Meester with support of the social-democratic SDAP and 1913 and 1918 led by Pieter Cort van der Linden in an extra-parliamentary cabinet.
-In 1921 two of the component parties, the League of Free Liberals and the Liberal Union form the Liberal State Party, the Freedom League.
+It was made up by the Vrijzinnig Democratische Bond, Liberale Unie and the Bond Vrije Liberalen.

+The three parties were mainly united by the issue of universal suffrage and their opposition to equal financing for religious schools.

+The Concentration governed the Netherlands from 1905 to 1908 under Prime Minister Theo de Meester, with support from the social-democratic SDAP.
+It returned to power between 1913 and 1918 under Pieter Cort van der Linden who led an extra-parliamentary cabinet.
+In 1921, two of its constituent parties, the League of Free Liberals and the Liberal Union, merged to form the Liberal State Party, also known as the Freedom League.